 - Providing appropriate handwashing facilities, including anti-bacterial soap, sanitizers, etc.

 - Isolating symptomatic individuals to keep them from infecting other individuals.

 - Informing individuals who may have been in contact with someone who has begun showing symptoms of infection.

-Individuals should be regularly screened for any of the following, including:
+Screen individuals regularly for any of the following: